 In addition to litigation, John has also served as general counsel and trusted advisor to emerging companies in the software, telecommunications, mobile service, e-commerce and retail industries, as well as for the de Young Museum and the San Francisco Museum of Fine Arts.

 John is very active in the promotion of diversity and inclusion in the legal profession.
-As current Chair of Hanson Bridgett’s Diversity and Inclusion Committee Network, he oversees the implementation and execution of firm-wide policies having an impact on diverse attorneys and partners both within the firm and in the community in which he serves, including pipe-line programs and mentoring and retention initiatives.
+As former Chair of Hanson Bridgett’s Diversity and Inclusion Committee Network, he oversaw the implementation and execution of firm-wide policies having an impact on diverse attorneys and partnered both within the firm and in the community in which he served, including pipe-line programs and mentoring and retention initiatives.
 John was selected as Hanson Bridgett’s Fellow in 2011 for the inaugural Fellows Program for the nationally recognized Leadership Council on Legal Diversity (LCLD).
 LCLD was launched by Fortune 500 General Counsels to address the issue of diversity and inclusion in the legal profession.
 The LCLD Fellows Program is designed to increase diversity at the leadership and “high-potential” levels within law firms and corporate legal departments throughout the country.
 Within LCLD, John also assumes several other leadership roles in various initiatives.

 Outside of the legal profession, John is very involved in the local SF/Bay Area community.
 He currently serves as the Chair of the Board Development Committee and Vice President of the Board of Directors for the Angel Island Immigration Station Foundation (AIISF).
 Located in the middle of San Francisco Bay, Angel Island Immigration Station was routinely the first stop for immigrants crossing the Pacific Ocean.
 AIISF is the non-profit partner of the California State Parks and the National Park Service in the effort to educate the public about the complex story and rich cultural heritage of Pacific Coast immigrants and their descendants.
 In addition, John is also active in Ascend Leadership, the largest non-profit Pan-Asian organization for business professionals in North America.
 Established in 2005, Ascend has grown to serve professionals and corporations across various professions and across multiple industries.